ginglis13/magic-formula-scraper/README.md

 password.send_keys(your_password)
 ```

 To run selenium with a cron job, the browser used must be headless.
 I am using Chrome and giving it the option to run headless in my personal script.
-Chrome webdrivers must also be installed
+Chrome webdrivers must also be installed:

 ```sh
 brew cask install chromedriver
 ```

-Replace the line in scraper.py that uses Safari as the browser with these lines:
+Add these lines to scraper.py in place of the current 'driver = ...' line:

 ```python
 options = webdriver.ChromeOptions()